eccenca/documentation.eccenca.com/docs/deploy-and-configure/index.md

     ---

-    This page describes proven deployment scenarios for eccenca Corporate Memory.
+    These pages describe proven deployment scenarios for eccenca Corporate Memory.

 -   :material-cog-outline: [Configuration](configuration/index.md)

     ---

-    This page describes specific topics on how to configure eccenca Corporate Memory.
+    These pages describe specific topics on how to configure eccenca Corporate Memory.

 </div>